-Ammonia-selective catalytic reduction (SCR) systems have been introduced commercially in diesel vehicles, however catalyst systems with higher conversion efficiency and better control characteristics are required to know actual driving emissions and emissions in random test cycles.
-Computational fluid dynamics (CFD) is effective when applied to SCR catalyst development, and many models have been proposed, but these models need experimental verification and are limited in the situations they apply to.
-Further, there are a few models taking account of the copper redox cycle, and this causes a low validity of SCR reaction calculations in the transient conditions of engine operation.
-Model development considering the redox reactions in a zeolite catalyst, Cu-ZSM-5, is an object of the research here, and the effects of exhaust gas composition on the SCR reaction and ammonia oxidation at high temperatures are investigated.
-The simulations are compared with the experimental results of a surrogate gas, a mixture of nitrogen mono-oxide (NO), oxygen (O2), water vapor (H2O), and nitrogen (N2), and the accuracy of the developed model is validated.
-To investigate the effect of oxygen concentration on standard SCR and ammonia oxidation, the experiments are conducted with the following surrogate gas conditions: 3-12% or 3-10% of O2, 300 ppm of NO, and/or 300 ppm of NH3 with the balanced N2.
-The results suggest that the oxygen has a 1.0 reaction order to the standard SCR and 1.0 to NH3 oxidation.
-A transient operation experiment was conducted with the Cu-ZSM-5 catalyst.
-The catalyst was exposed to surrogate gas of 300 ppm of NO, and 300 ppm of NH3 after saturation adsorption with ammonia, where the re-oxidizing of copper does not occur.
-The results clearly show that the Cu+ does not contribute to the standard SCR reaction.
-The ammonia SCR model was much improved with taking into account of the effects of oxygen and Cu state on the reactions.
+Ammonia-selective catalytic reduction (SCR) systems have been introduced commercially in diesel vehicles, however catalyst systems with higher conversion efficiency and better control characteristics are required to know the actual emissions during operation and the emissions in random test cycles.
+Computational fluid dynamics (CFD) is an effective approach when applied to SCR catalyst development, and many models have been proposed, but these models need experimental verification and are limited in the situations they apply to.
+Further, taking account of redox cycle is important to have better accuracy in transient operation, however there are few models considering the cycle.
+Model development considering the redox reactions in a zeolite catalyst, Cu-ZSM-5, is the object of the research here, and the effects of exhaust gas composition on the SCR reaction and NH3 oxidation at high temperatures are investigated.
+The simulations are compared with the experimental results of a surrogate gas, a mixture of nitrogen monoxide (NO), oxygen (O2), water vapor (H2O), and nitrogen (N2), and the accuracy of the developed model is validated.
+To investigate the effects of O2 concentration on standard SCR and NH3 oxidation, the experiments are conducted with the surrogate gas.
+The results suggest that the O2 has a larger reaction order (1.25-1.51) to NH3 oxidation than that to the standard SCR (0.73-0.75).
+The model considering these reaction orders of O2 predicts the effect of O2 on NOx and NH3 conversions well.
+A transient operation experiment is also conducted with the Cu-ZSM-5 catalyst.
+The experiment consists of NH3 adsorption part and NO reduction part, where the re-oxidizing of copper does not occur.
+The results clearly show that Cu+ does not contribute to the SCR reaction.
+Further, the NH3-SCR simulation model was greatly improved by considering the redox reaction cycle and the concentrations of oxygen.